 Request for official transcripts must be submitted in writing by student or alumni.
 A $10 fee will be assessed for each official transcript.
 Any request for transcripts or other official documents can be provided by the Registrar’s Office.

 For Official Transcript Ordering, please follow the link below and you will be redirected to the National Student Clearinghouse Transcript Ordering system.

 For Unofficial Transcript Ordering or Other Documents, please print the Document Request Form or obtain from the Registrar’s Office.
 You must use a black or blue ink pen when completing and signing the form.
 Return to the Registrar’s Office via fax (408-701-0601), email to email@example.com or mail attention to Registrar’s Office.
 Print the Document Request Form.

-No official documents including official transcripts or diplomas will be released until all financial obligations are met and library materials, equipment, or other college property is returned.
+No official documents, including diplomas, will be released until all financial obligations are met and library materials, equipment, or other university property is returned.

-Cogswell University of Silicon Valley no longer provides verifications over the phone or faxed requests.
-The College has authorized the National Student Clearinghouse to provide enrollment and degree verifications.
+University of Silicon Valley no longer provides verifications over the phone or faxed requests.
+The University has authorized the National Student Clearinghouse to provide enrollment and degree verifications.
 The National Student Clearinghouse can be contacted at:

 Henry Cogswell College Students